BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Miscellaneous tips and techniques for package shipping are given here.

-### Preparing a library for your Shipping software members
+### Preparing an Overrice library for your Shipping software members

 By default, Endevor builds package shipping JCL from members of the CSIQOPTN and CSIQSENU libraries.
 You do not need to place your modified objects into these libraries.
 Instead, you can create one or more "Override" libraries, and place your modified members into them.
 Ideally, these libraries are Endevor output libraries. **C1BMXJOB.skl** is the member that names your Override libraries.
 See the topic on the Override library in [Package Shipping Demystified](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie
 ).
 The **C1BMXJOB.skl** member in this folder gives an example, naming three "override" libraries.
 Any one of which may contain your modified objects.